 1 cup sugar

-1/2 teaspoon each of salt, baking powder, and vanilla
+1/2 teaspoon each of salt, baking powder, and instant coffee and/or vanilla

 3/4 cup chocolate chips

 Preheat your oven to 350 F. Grease your tin.
 For brownies I like using some baking paper or foil(baking paper is better), because they almost always stick.